gepedrglass/ADHDBulletJournalProject/README.md

 # ADHDBulletJournalProject - Raymund Rama 200429840 - Developer Email: 200429840@student.georgianc.on.ca
 This is the repository for my ADHD Bullet Journal Assignment for COMP 3025

+5 DEC 2023 8:56 AM THE APP IS LIVE ON THE GOOGLE PLAY STORE.

 This Project is being used as a classroom assignment.
 Any of the Data collected with this app will not be used or sold.
 THis app my be removed along with associated data at any point.